-Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with our sale of ordinary shares in this offering.
+Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with our sale of ADSs in this offering.
 With the exception of the registration fee payable to the SEC and the filing fee payable to FINRA, all amounts are estimates.

-Itemized expenses Amount
+Itemized expenses A mount

-SEC registration fee \$
+SEC registration fee \$ 8,664

-NASDAQ listing fee
+NASDAQ listing fee 25,000

 FINRA filing fee

 FSMA filing fee

 Euronext listing fee

 Printing expenses

 Legal fees and expenses

 Accounting fees and expenses

 Miscellaneous costs

 Total \$